 Over the years, SMAS volunteers have added a number of special garden areas to Central Park.
 In addition to the Rose Garden, SMAS planted and maintains two demonstration gardens showcasing plants available for sale.
 Our main demonstration garden is inside the Arboretum area, adjacent to the plant tables.
 We also have a demonstration garden of California native plants, under and around the sign at the 9th Avenue entrance to Central Park.
 Volunteers are working to plant a second native plant garden in cooperation with park staff.

 As part of our community outreach program, two girl scout troops planted iris rhizomes in bare areas of the park.
-SMAS is also working with the City of San Mateo to establish a Butterfly Garden near the Rose Garden in the coming year.
+SMAS has also worked with the City of San Mateo to establish a Butterfly-Hummingbird Garden near the Rose Garden.
 These are just some of the ways that SMAS helps sustain San Mateo Central Park while promoting knowledge of gardening throughout the community – contact us at firstname.lastname@example.org to see how you can help!